Josival/Grupo-6_PRIR-SRED/Projeto/PC's/PC1-PC2/Passo6.md

     ifconfig -a
 ##### Veja na foto abaixo:

-### A conexão com a VM usando o terminal do pc, é feita pelo seguinte comando:
+### A conexão é estabelecida com a VM através do terminal do PC pelo seguinte comando:
     ssh srv-vm1-pc1@192.168.56.100